ttupper92618/codeceptjs-native-web-POC/README.md

 }
 ```

-You should tab the edit icon in the Appium inspector, found within the "JSON Representation" block, and copy and paste the capabilities you want, as seen here:
+You should click the edit icon in the Appium inspector, found within the "JSON Representation" block, and copy and paste the capabilities you want, as seen here:

 ![](./assets/capabilities.png?raw=true "Title")